 Duplex 2205 Corrosion Resistance

 Providing industry with an improved corrosion solution to stainless, Duplex 2205 screws offer good sulfide corrosion resistance, as well as chloride pitting and crevice corrosion resistant superior to 317L.
-The combination of chromium, molybdenum and nitrogen give Duplex 2205 screws good protection from chloride pitting and crevice corrosion, which makes them useful for marine environments, brackish water, bleaching operations, closed loop water systems and some food processing applications.
+The combination of chromium, molybdenum and nitrogen give a Duplex screw good protection from chloride pitting and crevice corrosion, which makes it useful for marine environments, brackish water, bleaching operations, closed loop water systems and some food processing applications.
 Though it is important to keep in mind that pitting corrosion can be a concern in chloride solutions when oxidizing media is present.
 In these conditions, the passive (protective) layer of the Duplex 2205 material may be compromised in localized pitting may occur.

 Density: 7,860 kg/m3

 Electrical Resistivity at room temperature: 33.5 (in x 10-6)

 - Chemical industries use Duplex 2205 screws on processing equipment, storage vessels and piping.

 - Pulp and paper look to Duplex 2205 screws for use in digesters, bleaching equipment, stock-handling systems and liquid tanks.